contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 What to exclude

-The taxpayer must exclude from the PIS and COFINS base the value of the ICMS shown on each exit invoice.
-It is not the ICMS paid at the end of the period (after credits), but the value shown on each individual operation.
+The taxpayer must exclude from the PIS and COFINS base the value of the ICMS highlighted on each exit invoice.
+It is not the ICMS paid at the end of the period (after credits), but the value highlighted on each individual operation.

 Simplified calculation